AlexandruTabacaru/ns-3-dev-git-rp/experiments/initial/l4s-wifi-documentation.md

     * **prague-cong-state.dat**:  The congestion state machine
     * **prague-ecn-state.dat**:  The ECN state machine

-Files prefixed with 'cubic' are similar to the above Prague files.
+Files prefixed with 'cubic' are similar to the above Prague files (i.e., tracing the first foreground Cubicl flow).

 ###2.4 Command line arguments